andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/02-oslo_redux.md

 masquerading as coffee, Tim Wendelboe serves his coffee at an approachable temperature, allowing the patron to experience its full bouquet of dazzling flavors.
 Forgoing the need for a handle, my squat coffee mug slightly resembles a Winnie the Pooh hunny pot - and the potion within is just as addicting.

 The coffee flits across my palate as a lithe ballerina, each delicate tap of its en pointe toes enlivening individual tastebuds.

-The coffee tastes slightly sweet and floral, with a subtle citrusy tartness on the finish.
+It tastes slightly sweet and floral, with a subtle citrusy tartness on the finish.
 A small glass of sparkling water accompanies the coffee to cleanse the palate.
-I take a small sip of water before trying my compatriots' brews from other farms in Honduras & Colombia.
+I take a small sip of water before trying my compatriots' brews from other farms in Honduras & Colombia, each telling a story of a fruit grown half a world away by a farmer with a face and a name and a story.

+In an act of great selflessness I offer the riches of my mug to the table, proselytizing the majesty of Geisha.
+Their minds are similarly blown,

 "Oh my god!"